Mominul Haque: International career

 Mominul made both his One Day International (ODI) and Twenty20 (T20) debuts against the West Indies in a home series in November and December 2012 as a replacement for the injured Shakib Al Hasan.
 In four matches he scored 69 runs and took two wickets.
 He made his Test match debut in March 2013, playing against Sri Lanka at Galle.
-He scored a half-century on debut, and finished the tour with 156 runs in three innings at a batting average of 52.00 runs per innings in his maiden Test series.
+He scored a half-century on debut and finished the tour with 156 runs in three innings at a batting average of 52.00 runs per innings in his maiden Test series.

 He made his first century in a Test match against New Zealand at Chittagong in 2013, scored from exactly 100 balls.
 In the second Test of the series, Mominul scored another century, becoming only the second Bangladesh batsman after Tamim Iqbal to hit centuries in two consecutive Test matches.
 He scored another century at Chittagong during the season, this time against the touring Sri Lankans.

 In November 2014 Mominul scored his fourth Test century, again at Chittagong, this time with Zimbabwe as the opponents.
 By May 2015 he had played 15 Test matches and became only the fifth batsman to score a half-century in at least one innings of a Test match in 11 consecutive matches.

-After a half-century on the side's tour of New Zealand in early 2017, he struggled for form and was dropped from the squad ahead of Australia's tour of Bangladesh in August.
+After a half-century during the side's tour of New Zealand in early 2017, he struggled for form and was dropped from the squad ahead of Australia's tour of Bangladesh in August.
 Twenty-four hours later he was recalled for the first Test.

-In January 2018, Mominul scored centuries in each innings of the first Test against Sri Lanka, scoring 176 and 105 not out.
-This was the first time a Bangladeshi batsman had scored hundreds in both innings of a Test match.
+In January 2018, Mominul scored centuries in each innings of the first Test against Sri Lanka, the first Bangladeshi batsman to do so, scoring 176 and 105 not out.